-There are a few things you can do to make a party or demonstration a little easier for yourself.
+You can do a few things to make a party or demonstration a little easier for yourself.
 Remember that people generally want you to do well and are understanding of you when you let them know what’s going on.

-I recommend addressing the ‘elephant in the room’ by actually telling people that you’re shy or nervous at the start of the party.
-Keep it lighthearted, make a little joke if you can but by letting them know they’ll let you off the hook.
-And once that’s out of the way, you’ll notice you’ll feel a lot calmer.
+I recommend addressing the ‘elephant in the room’ by telling people that you’re shy or nervous at the start of the party.
+Keep it lighthearted, and make a little joke if you can, but by letting them know, they’ll let you off the hook.
+And once that’s out of the way, you’ll notice you’ll feel calmer.

-If you’re a new-ish consultant, use an “I’m in training” sign to let people know that you’re still learning.
-Again, you can make a little joke of it or create a funny little sign.
+If you’re a new-ish consultant, use an “I’m in training” sign to let people know you’re still learning.
+Again, you can joke about it or create a funny little sign.
 It’s a great way to generate some goodwill towards any small mistakes.

 If you worry about forgetting what you want to say due to nerves, create cue cards for yourself.
-There’s absolutely nothing wrong with using some cards to keep yourself on track – in fact you can even draw attention to it by saying something like: “I get so excited and want to tell you everything, this helps me to stay on track…“.
+There’s nothing wrong with using some cards to keep yourself on track.
+You can even draw attention to it by saying something like: “I get so e“cited and want to tell you everything.
+This helps me to stay on track…“.

-This trick has as an added benefit that any guests who are thinking they might want to join can see that you don’t need to keep all the information in your head.
-It lowers the barrier for them if they’re wondering if they’re capable of being a consultant!
+This trick has an added benefit: any guests who think they might want to join can see that you don’t need all the information in your head.
+It lowers the barrier for them if they’re wondering if they can be consultants!

 Start small.
-If you currently do nothing at all to recruit people, don’t expect yourself to build an empire overnight.
+If you currently do nothing to recruit people, don’t expect yourself to build an empire overnight.

-Pick the smallest thing that you feel you can do and start there.
+Pick the most minor thing you feel you can do and start there.
 Then move on to another thing you can add to your routine, and then another.
 Move forward at your own pace.

-It’s important to encourage and reward yourself.
-Stepping out of your comfort zone is a big deal, celebrate it!
-Setting goals (no matter how small) and then rewarding yourself for achieving it, helps you to stay motivated and continue towards success.
+It’s essentIt’sto encourage and reward yourself.
+Stepping out of your comfort zone is a big deal.
+Celebrate it!
+Setting goals (no matter how small) and rewarding yourself for achieving them helps you stay motivated and continue towards success.

 Read more about the importance of celebrating wins here.

-Another important way to get yourself more comfortable to doing things is to focus on the action rather than the result.
-You set yourself goals in terms of action, not outcome.
-For example your goal could be to play a recruiting game, to send follow-up messages, to start a one-on-one conversation at your next party.
-Then when you’ve accomplished the goal – regardless of the outcome – you give yourself a small reward.
+Another essential way to get more comfortable doing things is to focus on the action rather than the result.
+You set yourself goals in terms of action, not the outcome.
+For example, your goal could be to play a recruiting game, send follow-up messages, to start a one-on-one conversation at your next party.
+Then when you’ve achieved the goal – regardless of the outcome – you give yourself a small reward.

 Read a little more on why this is so important here.

-Now that you’ve read all the way to here, I hope you realize that you can recruit and that you can be successful in direct sales as an introvert or a shy person.
+I hope you realize that you can recruit and be successful in direct sales as an introvert or a shy person.